The basics

 How much does an SDR earn in Australia?

-For live data and a calculator that estimates what you’d earn in your first year, use the SDR salary calculator.
+For a calculator that estimates what you could earn in your first year, use the SDR salary calculator.
 For a deeper breakdown by city and stage, read how much SDRs earn in Australia in 2026.

 Location freedom